Sudip-Pandit/Sqoop-Export-Staging/README.md

 # Export can optionally use staging area.

-  ^ After populating the staging table, data goes to the target table in Relational DB.
+  ^After populating the staging table, data goes to the target table in Relational DB.

-  % It is a good practice in prevention of Sqoop job in case of job failure.
+  %It is a good practice in prevention of Sqoop job in case of job failure.

-  !
-It acts as a insuation to prevent the target from data loss in job failure.
+  !It acts as a insuation to prevent the target from data loss in job failure.

-  $ It is a optional technique, where map tasks populate staging table and each map write is broken down into many transactions.
+  $It is a optional technique, where map tasks populate staging table and each map write is broken down into many transactions.

 ======Sqoop Staging ======